dotnet/docs/docs/core/porting/index.md

 We recommend you use the following process when porting your project to .NET Core:

-1. Retarget all projects you wish to port to target the .NET Framework 4.7.2 or higher.
+1. Retarget all projects you wish to port to target .NET Framework 4.7.2 or higher.

    This step ensures that you can use API alternatives for .NET Framework-specific targets when .NET Core doesn't support a particular API.